ASLO Multicultural Program

 Each program begins on the weekend preceding the start of the regular ASLO meeting.
 The opening dinner features welcoming remarks from the ASLO President followed by a keynote address by luminaries in the field.
 Students participate in fieldtrips to a local aquatic system and participate in workshops on career and skills development.
 At the start of the meeting, students meet their assigned "meeting-mentors" and plan their week together with the aid of a tailored workbook.
 Meeting-mentors consist of regular ASLO members who volunteer their time to mentor students throughout the meeting.
 Many of the ASLOMP students present their own work in a special student symposium, held during concurrent sessions.

 Students stay in the same hotel and take their meals together in order to build unity within the eclectic mix of students.
 Special guests from the meeting discuss various opportunities, such as internships, graduate schools, and other research opportunities.
 These activities help students develop a strong cohort with other minority students, thus gaining peer affirmation that instills the confidence needed for them to join the greater network of aquatic scientists.
 Professional role models and near-peer mentoring by graduate students and "meeting mentors" facilitate this process.
 ASLOMP students attend all of ASLO meeting social events and student oriented functions, further building contacts with individuals outside of the program.
-ASLO provides a year of free Society membership for the students, including an electronic subscription to the journal of Limnology and Oceanography.
+ASLO provides a year of free Society membership for the students, including a subscription to all of the ASLO publications (Limnology and Oceanography, L&O Letters, L&O Methods, L&O Bulletin).